slowjack2k/yaoc/README.md

 Uptodate doc's look into the specs.

-### The resulting class have hash enabled constructors?
+### The resulting classes have hash enabled constructors?

 ```ruby